 PDF files have now become one of the most secure file formats that have been commonly used today.
 Because this file format is meant to hold safe and compressed material, modifying it is never considered straightforward.
-In addition, because you are working on a Linux operating system, you may need to go beyond a simple search and apply the concept of appropriate editing software for a better PDF reader Linux.
+In addition, because you are working on a Linux operating system, you may need to go beyond a simple search and apply the concept of appropriate editing software for a better PDF reader on Linux.

 Fortunately, even that can be made simple despite working with PDF on a more complicated environment like Linux has, thanks to PDF reader software you can find to accomplish the work done seamlessly but with an expense on some.
-But here is a list of the best software that can spare you most of the time, effort, and cost of your search for the best PDF viewer Linux.
+But here is a list of the best software that can spare you most of the time, effort, and cost of your search for the best PDF viewer on Linux.